fbrunet99/Missile/README.md

 ## TODO
 - Add smart missiles
 - Add UFO
-- Add missile launches to bombers
+- Make bombers tied to waves
 - Connect bonus screen to main screen so that ammo and cities are removed from playfield as they are tallied on the bonus board
 - Improve wave structure so each has 3 distinct phases.
 This is primarily to make sure that many missiles appear at once so that you can have more attackers than defensive ammo
 - Consider adding particle effects to the missiles or explosions